List of Manglerud Star Ishockey seasons

-Manglerud Star Ishockey are a Norwegian ice hockey club based in Oslo.
+Manglerud Star Ishockey is a Norwegian ice hockey club based in Oslo.
 They are members of the highest Norwegian ice hockey league, Eliteserien (known as GET-ligaen for sponsorship reasons).
 Manglerud Star Ishockey are the ice hockey department of IL Manglerud Star, a sports club founded in 1913.
 Originally known as Star, the club became known as Manglerud/Star after merging with Manglerud IL in 1964, and eventually Manglerud Star (without the slash).
 Ice hockey was included as an activity in 1967, and is today one of two sports practised by the club, the other being football.
 As of 2010, they have completed twenty-nine seasons in the Eliteserien and have won 385 regular season games.

 Manglerud Star achieved success in the early years of their existence thanks to a selection of talented young players who, after winning several youth and junior championships, brought the club into the highest division ahead of the 1973–74 season.
 From then on and until the early 1980s, the club fought regularly for the League Championship, finishing the season as runners-up five times in a row from 1975 to 1979.
 In the playoffs, they were increasingly successful until finally winning back-to-back Norwegian Championship titles in 1977 and 1978.
 After losing in the Finals against Vålerengen in 1982, a long period of decline ensued, culminating in relegation to the second level in the 1990–91 season.
 Having returned to the Eliteserien in 1993, Manglerud Star collaborated with Furuset and a group of investors to form the Spektrum Flyers franchise in 1994.
 When this effort collapsed after only two seasons, Manglerud Star chose to again compete as a team in their own right.